In a large Dutch oven or a nonstick pot, sauté onions in oil until softened, about 5 minutes.

-Add spices, tomatoes, and water and bring to a boil.
-Cover, cook, and occasionally stir on low heat until meat is tender, about 45-60 minutes.
+Add spices, tomatoes, and water or broth and bring to a boil.
+Cover and cook, stirring occasionally, on medium-low heat until meat is tender, about 45-60 minutes.

-If you're using frozen pods, don't thaw it before adding it to the stew.
-It will cook in about 10 minutes, so make sure your meat is tender.
+If you're using fresh pods, see tips in the post above.
+For frozen pods, don't thaw them before adding them to the stew.
+They will cook in about 10 minutes, so make sure your meat is tender first.

 Don't overcook the okra.
-Once added to the stew, only stir it gently, so the pods remain intact.
-In addition to keeping them whole, we are adding lemon and tomatoes to prevent them from getting too slimy.
+Once added to the stew, only stir it gently so the pods remain intact.
+In addition to keeping them whole, we add lemon and tomatoes to prevent them from getting too slimy.